MOTHERHOOD & PREGNANCY: Books + Podcasts that saved me

 Most of these books came to me as heartfelt recommendations from my village of mothers… each one a treasure.

-You deserve to be informed of your choices, feel confident, and connected to your innate wisdom as you step into motherhood.
+Becoming a mother involves lots of decisions from birth to parenting.
+You deserve to be informed of your choices, feel confident and connected to your innate wisdom as you step into motherhood.
 I hope these resources bring you closer to feeling that way.

 If you’d like more support as you prepare for birth and step into early motherhood, I’d love to walk alongside you in any capacity I can at the moment.
 This journey is too big to do alone.
 I’m not offering any coaching until my daughter is older (Jan 2026), but I’m open to supporting eachother in other formats or connecting you to someone who can.